|What is restricted stock? Does it differ from restricted securities?|

 Don't confuse restricted securities and restricted stock.
 They are very different.

-Restricted stock, and its nearly identical twin restricted stock units (RSUs), denotes an outright grant of company stock to employees or other service providers.
+Restricted stock, along with its nearly identical twin restricted stock units (RSUs), is an outright grant of company stock to employees or other service providers.
 The stock is "restricted" because it is subject to a vesting schedule, which can be based on time or performance goals, and is governed by other limits on transfers or sales that the company can impose.

 Before dilution concerns and changes in stock option accounting made restricted stock and RSUs more attractive to companies, these awards were usually granted only to key employees and executives.
 Many companies now grant restricted stock and RSUs more broadly to employees and managers either in place of stock options or in combination with them.